Symmetry restoration and quantum Mpemba effect in symmetric random circuits: Symmetry properties of thermal equilibrium states

 where $Z$ is the partition function for normalization $Z=\text{Tr}(e^{-\beta (H-\sum_a \mu_a Q_a)})$, and these coefficients of $\beta$ and $\mu$ are determined by the expectation value $E=\text{Tr}(\rho_{th}H)$ and $\langle Q_a\rangle = \text{Tr}(\rho_{th}Q_a)$.
 When the charges are noncommuting as for non-Abelian symmetries of $H$, the equilibrium state is often referred as non-Abiliean thermal states (NATS) as the counterpart of generalized Gibbs ensemble (GGE)~\cite{PhysRev.108.171, BALIAN198797, PhysRevLett.103.100403, PhysRevLett.98.050405, doi:10.1126/science.1257026} for integrable systems.

-If all charges $Q_a$ are commuting with each other, we can easily find a unitary transformation $U$ such that $U^\dagger\vert i\rangle= \vert Q_a=Q_a(i)\rangle$ which transforms the computational basis $\vert i\rangle $ into the common eigenstate of multiple charges $Q_a$.
+Suppose all charges $Q_a$ are commuting with each other.
+In that case, we can easily find a unitary transformation $U$ such that $U^\dagger\vert i\rangle= \vert Q_a=Q_a(i)\rangle$ which transforms the computational basis $\vert i\rangle $ into the common eigenstate of multiple charges $Q_a$.
 For example, for $Q=J_z$, $U=I$ already satisfies the requirement.
 The transformed density matrix gives

 The matrix on the exponential after the transformation is block diagonal for different charge sectors $\{Q_a\}$.
-We can show this by checking the matrix elements as $\langle i\vert UHU^\dagger\vert j\rangle=\langle Q_a=Q_a(i)\vert H\vert Q_a=Q_a(j)\rangle\propto\delta_{Q_a(i),Q_a(j)}$ and $\langle i\vert UQ_aU^\dagger\vert j\rangle=\langle Q_a=Q_a(i)\vert Q_a\vert Q_a=Q_a(j)\rangle=Q_a(i)\delta_{ij}$.
+We can show this by checking the matrix elements as $\langle i\vert UHU^\dagger\vert j\rangle=\langle Q_a=Q_a(i)\vert H\vert Q_a=Q_a(j)\rangle\propto\delta_{Q_a(i),Q_a(j)}$ and $\langle i\vert UQ_aU^\dagger\vert j\rangle=\langle Q_a=Q_a(i)\vert Q_a\vert Q_a=Q_a(j)\rangle=Q_a(i)\delta_{i,j}$.
 The matrix exponential of the block diagonal matrix by charge sectors is still a block matrix of the same structure.
 Therefore, a thermal equilibrium state must admit a block diagonal structure on the basis of commuting charges (or equivalently, after applying the similar transformation $U$).
 Such a block diagonal structure is a manifestation of the symmetry restoration for corresponding charges.
 We thus conclude that symmetry restoration is a necessary condition for thermalization.
-Another way to understand the symmetry restoration in one dimensional system is provided by Mermin-Wagner-Hohenberg theorem~\cite{PhysRevLett.17.1133, colemanThereAreNo1973, PhysRev.158.383}.
-The finite energy density of the initial symmetry-broken state acts as an effective non-zero temperature and leads to general symmetry restoration because the Mermin-Wagner-Hohenberg theorem forbids the spontaneous breaking of a symmetry at a finite temperature in 1D.
+Another way to understand the symmetry restoration in a one-dimensional system is provided by Mermin-Wagner-Hohenberg theorem~\cite{PhysRevLett.17.1133, colemanThereAreNo1973, PhysRev.158.383}.
+The finite energy density of the initial symmetry-broken state acts as an effective non-zero temperature and leads to general symmetry restoration because the Mermin-Wagner-Hohenberg theorem forbids spontaneous symmetry breaking at a finite temperature in 1D.

 Now we focus on the noncommuting charges case.
 We use SU(2) symmetry as a representative example in the following analysis.
 Suppose we choose the $J_z$ direction arbitrarily and apply a similar procedure as the Abelian case, namely, we introduce $U^\dagger \vert i\rangle = \vert J, J_z\rangle$, where $J$ and $J_z$ is a set of good quantum numbers characterizing quantum states as the basis of SU(2) group irreducible representations.
 We now have $\langle i\vert UHU^\dagger\vert j\rangle\propto \delta_{J(i),J(j)}\delta_{ J_z(i),J_z(j)}$ and $\langle i\vert UJ_zU^\dagger\vert j\rangle = J_{z}(i) \delta_{i, j}$.
 The two terms keep the expected block diagonal structure from SU(2) symmetry.
 However, $U J_{x, y} U^\dagger$ has non-diagonal non-zero terms between states of different $J_z$, thus leaving the final density matrix with no explicit block diagonal structure.